SeidenGroup/siteadd/README.md

   and unique (no other applications, including web servers, using it).
 You can use the `netstat` CL command to see what ports are used on your system.
 For
   example: `-p 8080`.
+* `-f`: if the port requested is already being listened on, use it anyways instead of stopping.
+Useful for if you'll change the required settings after or if the configuration file is just for show.
 * `-I`: If the site should have its own PHP configuration.
 This lets you have a different set of INI files.
 The PHP INI is derived from a template, which will fill in site-specific variables, and merge the system extension INI